NSW Civil and Administrative Tribunal

 Appeal against an Appeal Panel decision

-You cannot lodge an appeal against a decision of the Appeal Panel with NCAT.
+You cannot appeal a decision of the Appeal Panel through NCAT.

-If you have a right of appeal to the NSW Supreme Court, the appeal must be lodged with the NSW Supreme Court.
+If you have a right of appeal, it must be made to the NSW Supreme Court.

-If you are not sure of your appeal rights you should seek legal advice.
+If you are unsure of your appeal rights you should seek legal advice.

 Last updated: